 Need to Know

-Access is from Owsley Canyon Trailhead—the trail system starts from the east end of parking lot behind the restrooms.
+Access is from Owsley Canyon Trailhead—the trail system starts from the east end of a parking lot behind the restrooms.
 There is good parking with picnic tables and gentle slopes.

 The tread is moderately wide singletrack, with cleared “fall zones,” which can be ridden moderately fast to fast.
-Expect grade reversals, jumps, table tops, launch pads, pump section, skinnies, bermed hip rides, and rock roll-overs.
+Expect grade reversals, jumps, table tops, launch pads, a pump section, skinnies, bermed hip rides, and rock roll-overs.

 is less technical and a shorter loop than Honor Roll